briantruong777/briantruong777.github.io/_posts/2025-01-01-my-arch-linux-setup-2.0.md

-[kitty] in particular is interesting because it can load the scrollback buffer or the output of the last command into your pager of choice which is great since usually I'd just rerun the command again and accept the shame from my inability to plan ahead. [kitty] annoyingly does not support using the mouse to click-and-drag the scrollbar, but it's other features like jumping to previous/next prompt make up for it.
+[kitty] in particular is interesting because it can load the scrollback buffer or the output of the last command into your pager of choice which is great since usually I'd just rerun the command again and accept the shame from my inability to plan ahead.
+Some of its other features like jumping to previous/next prompt and keyboard shortcuts for copying on-screen hashes/paths are also great.

 [Alacritty]: https://wiki.archlinux.org/title/Alacritty
 [kitty]: https://wiki.archlinux.org/title/Kitty